Frequently Asked Questions

 How do I get a card if I live outside the Library District?

 The Joplin Library District is fixed by the limits of the City of Joplin.
 The Library is financed by a real estate tax on property within the city limits.
 We are happy to provide service to non-residents, but we must ask those patrons to help pay part of the cost.
 The $50 JPL fee is based on the average tax paid by a Library District resident.
-A card good for three months for $12.50 is available for those living more than 50 miles from Joplin.
+This one time per year fee will cover everyone in your household for check out of all physical and digital materials.
+You may also select a trial card that you may use for three months for $12.50.

 Overdue Fine Elimination Questions?